intel-lab-lkp/linux/Documentation/dev-tools/container.rst

 shell directly rather than the parent ``container`` process.
 To exit an interactive shell, use Ctrl-D or ``exit``.

+A :ref:`configuration file<config_file>` may be used to facilitate running containers for various use cases.
+It also removes the burden of repeatedly providing the same options on the command line.

 .. note::

-   The only host requirement aside from a container runtime is Python 3.10 or later.
+   The only host requirement aside from a container runtime is Python 3.11 or later.

 .. note::